Give yourself some credit and learn to use credit wisely.

 - Paying off a credit card bill in full each month helps you avoid paying interest.

 - Know your credit cards’ interest rates.
-They can truly be all over the place, anywhere between 9.9% APR to 25.99% APR and beyond.
+(They can truly be all over the place!)
 Try to use the card with the lowest interest rate if you’ll be carrying a balance.

 - Cash back and rewards cards are great, but if you’re carrying a balance, you’re probably paying more in interest than you’re getting back in cash or rewards.
 You may want to re-think how you’re using this card.

 We’re very concerned when we see our members using credit cards with less-than-favorable terms.
 Check your statement… if you’re currently paying an annual fee or late fees higher than $25, you should look at getting a different credit card.
 We offer Visa cards with rates as low as 9.9% APR.
 You can transfer the balance(s) from higher interest credit cards to your Linn Area credit card and save yourself some money.
 If you don’t have a Linn Area credit card, check them out.
 You can even apply for a card online!